bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 recent but have been quite impactful (one of the `papers <https://icml.cc/virtual/2021/test-of-time/11808>`__ won a recent ICML test of time award).
 They address two of the topics that are near and dear to my heart: Bayesian learning and scalability.
-I dare ask wouldn't be interested in the intersection of such topics?
+Dare I even ask who wouldn't be interested in the intersection of such topics?
 In any case, I hope you enjoy my explanation of it.

 This post is about two techniques to perform scalable Bayesian inference.
 They both address the problem using stochastic gradient descent (SGD) but in very